heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 Wouldn't it be great if tools like this existed?

-### Bloom
+## Bloom
-Before talking about such tools, I'd like you to forget almost everything you know about programming for a second (unless of course you've never programmed in a Von Neumann-based language in which you sequentially update pieces of memory; which, by the way, you have).
+Before talking about such tools, I'd like you to forget almost everything you know about programming for a second (unless of course you've never programmed in a Von Neumann-based language in which you sequentially update pieces of memory).

 Imagine the following scenario: you are "programming" a node in a cluster of computers.
 All of the other computers work as expected.
-When you receive a message (all messages will include an integer), your task is to save the message, increment the integer, and resend the message back to its originator.
-You must also send messages you've received from `stdin`.
+As a node in this cluser, when you receive a message (all messages will include an integer), your task is to save the message, increment the integer, and resend the new message with the incremented integer back to its originator.
+You must also send any new messages you've received from `stdin`.
 Unfortunately, the programming environment is a little strange.
 You have access to five sets:
-* Messages you have received in the last 5 seconds
+* Messages you have received in the last 5 seconds (read)
-* Inputs you've received from `stdin` in the last 5 seconds
+* Inputs you've received from `stdin` in the last 5 seconds (read)
-* An outgoing messages set: flushed & sent every 5 seconds
+* An outgoing messages set: flushed & sent every 5 seconds (write)
-* A bucket of saved messages: *never* flushed
+* A bucket of saved messages: *never* flushed (read/write)

-However, you only have access to these sets *every 5 seconds*.
+However, you're only given access to these sets *every 5 seconds*.
 If messages are formatted as such: `(SOURCE, INTEGER, T)`, your sets might look like when `t = 0`. (`t` is the number of seconds elapsed)

 ```
 <T = 0>